Visit Our Blog

 PHENOTYPIC DOMAINS

-Dr. Carey noted there are three domains to measure disease: diagnostic criteria (a.k.a. definition of the phenotype), the spectrum of manifestations and complications, and natural history how the phenotype changes over time.
+Dr. Carey noted there are three domains to measure disease: diagnostic criteria (a.k.a. definition of the phenotype), the spectrum of manifestations and complications, and the natural history of how the phenotype changes over time.

 SYNDROME DELINEATION